-- Filed with the Secretary of State. - After the end of the month in which the candidate's name appeared on the ballot in any primary, runoff, or general election, or when only one (1) candidate qualifies for a particular office or position and no position or name of an unopposed candidate shall appear on a ballot, a final report of all contributions received, with loans stated separately, and expenditures made that have not been disclosed on reports previously filed shall be filed. - Due no later than thirty (30) days after the end of the month of each applicable election.
+- Filed with the Secretary of State. - No later than thirty (30) days after the end of the month in which the candidate's name appeared on the ballot in any primary, runoff, or general election, or when only one (1) candidate qualifies for a particular office or position and no position or name of an unopposed candidate shall appear on a ballot, a final report of all contributions received, with loans stated separately, and expenditures made that have not been disclosed on reports previously filed shall be filed. - Due no later than thirty (30) days after the end of the month of each applicable election.